 The German development bank KfW therefore aims to support small and medium-sized enterprises (SMEs) in Morocco in their efforts to implement energy efficiency measures.
 The envisaged financing programme consists of a loan component and a technical assistance component.
-The financial support shall be channelled through Fineá, a subsidiary of the Moroccan public CDG Group (Caisse de Dépôt et de Gestion), which is specialised in the support of SMEs, particular through credit lines in partnership with Moroccan banks.
+It was planned to channel the financial support through Fineá, a subsidiary of the Moroccan public CDG Group (Caisse de Dépôt et de Gestion), which is specialised in the support of SMEs, particular through credit lines in partnership with Moroccan banks.